Sudippdn/Numpy/README.md

                                     #   [2 3]]
 ```
 ### Array attributes of NumPy
-This section covers the ndim, ndmin, shape, size, dig, and dtype attributes of an array.
+This section covers the ndim, ndmin,size, dig, and dtype attributes of an array.
 ### diag
-#### For 1d array
+#### - For 1d array
 This will give digonals matrix of a.
 In this function, when 1D array is passed, it will create a n x n diagonal matrix

 ![](https://github.com/Sudippdn/Numpy/blob/main/Image/ndiag%20for%201-D%20array.png)

-#### For multidimentional array
+#### - For multidimentional array
 When we pass multi-dimentional array in diag, it will take a diagonal elements to make diagonal matrix which can be seen from the picture below:

 ![](https://github.com/Sudippdn/Numpy/blob/main/Image/ndiag%20for%20multi-D%20array.png)